Meet The Instructors

 “Be the change you wish to see in the world” – Mahatma Gandhi

-Jonna teaches Yoga and Cancer on Fridays at 4:30 at the Derry Medical Center Fitness Studio in Derry, NH.
+Jonna teaches Yoga and Cancer on Mondays at 4:30p at Live Free Yoga in Epping, NH.

 Lana teaches Yoga and Cancer on Thursdays at 5:00p at Yoga East in Kittery, Maine.